kumaratul60/javascript-interview/DOM/DOM.md

 - `document.rootNode()` → Gets the root of DOM tree (useful for Shadow DOM)
 - `document.getSelection()` → Returns selected text on the page
 ---

+## Quick recap of DOM Access Methods

+1.  getElementById(id)
+2.  getElementByClassName(className)
+3.  getElementByTagName(tagName)
+4.  querySelector(cssSelected) // return only the first matching element
+5.  querySelectorAll(cssSelector) // return a NodeList inside that all the matching element

+---